INSPIRE - INCLUDE - INITIATE – INNOVATE

 Head of Department: Mr Julian Oakland - firstname.lastname@example.org

 Drama - Key Stage 3

 The KS3 Drama Curriculum is based upon developing pupil imagination, communication and creativity whilst assessing their progress in the three essential areas of making, performing and responding in Drama.
-Students receive Drama once a week for Years 7 and 8, whilst Year 9 students will have the option to undertake either a Bronze or Silver Trinity College Arts Award or a pre-GCSE Drama cours.
+Students receive Drama once a week for Years 7 and 8.
 The Drama and Music departments work very closely together to ensure that provision for Performing Arts is extensive and aims to cater for a wealth of interests and abilities.
-We have regular performances throughout the year including lunchtime and evening concerts, Bistro’s and other cross-curricular events and bi-annual musicals.
+We have regular performances throughout the year including evening concerts, musicals and other cross-curricular events.

 All students have the opportunity to develop Drama skills through:

 - Devising short plays of different types and purposes.

 - Sustaining characters for a reasonable period of time.

 - Selecting and/or creating appropriate resources to support their Drama e.g. lighting, music, projections, masks.